sony/esstra/samples/hello/README.md

 This declaration indicates that this file is available under the [MIT License](https://spdx.org/licenses/MIT.html).

-## Compiling with ESSTRA Core
+## Compiling with the ESSTRA Core

-Use the following command line to compile `hello.c` and generate the binary `hello`.
-By involving ESSTRA Core during compilation, metadata will be embedded into `hello`.
+Use the following command line to compile [`hello.c`](./hello.c) and generate the binary `hello`.
+By involving the ESSTRA Core during compilation, metadata will be embedded into `hello`.

 ```sh
 $ gcc -fplugin=/usr/local/share/esstra/esstracore.so hello.c -o hello
 ```

-If you have already [installed the Spec File](../../README.md), ESSTRA Core will intervene in the compilation without needing the `-fplugin=` option, yielding the same result as above:
+If you have already [installed the Spec File](../../README.md), the ESSTRA Core will intervene in the compilation without needing the `-fplugin=` option, yielding the same result as above: